aliyun/terraform-provider-alicloud/website/docs/r/cs_kubernetes.html.markdown

 -> **NOTE:** Creating kubernetes cluster need to install several packages and it will cost more than one hour.
 Please be patient.

+-> **NOTE:** From version 1.9.4, the provider supports to download kube config, client certificate, client key and cluster ca certificate after creating cluster successfully, and you can put them into the specified location, like '~/.kube/config'.

 ## Example Usage

 Basic Usage